 Extensive data mining and sharing with third party vendors and the federal government without parental consent including for digital badges that results in much sensitive data being shared with third party vendors also without consent

 Florida's data privacy law is based in the 40 year old, already weak federal FERPA law that has been gutted via regulatory fiat by the current administratio

-Focus on social emotional parameters and data for young children It is Read more
+Focus on social emotional parameters and data for young children It is the epitome of Read more